 Have any stainless steel that requires shining?
 Spray white vinegar on it and start polishing it for that long-lasting shine.

 Sometimes stickers can be a mission to get rid of.
 Apply several coats of vinegar and let it sit for 5 minutes before wiping it off.

 The Verdict On White Vinegar

 White vinegar has an indefinite shelf-life.
 As a result, you need not worry about if it will go bad.
-As long as it is stored properly and no contaminants enter the bottle, you’re good to go.
+You’re good to go if it is stored properly and no contaminants enter the bottle.